Tlön, Uqbar, Orbis Tertius

-"Tlön, Uqbar, Orbis Tertius" is a short story by the 20th-century Argentinian writer Jorge Luis Borges.
-The story was first published in the Argentinian journal Sur, May 1940.
+"Tlön, Uqbar, Orbis Tertius" is a short story by the 20th-century Argentine writer Jorge Luis Borges.
+The story was first published in the Argentine journal Sur, May 1940.
 The "postscript" dated 1947 is intended to be anachronistic, set seven years in the future.
-The first English-language translation of the story was published in 1961.
+The first English-language translation of the story, by James E. Irby, was published in 1961 in New World Writing N° 18.
+In 1962 it was included in the short story collection Labyrinths (New Directions), the first collection of Borges' works published in English.

 Told in a first-person narrative, the story focuses on the author's discovery of the mysterious and possibly fictional country of Uqbar and its legend of Tlön, a mythical world whose inhabitants believe a form of subjective idealism, denying the reality of objects and nouns, as well as Orbis Tertius, the secret organization that created both fictional locations.
 Relatively long for Borges (approximately 5,600 words), the story is a work of speculative fiction.

 The story alludes to many leading intellectual figures both in Argentina and in the world at large, and takes up a number of themes more typical of a novel of ideas.
 Most of the ideas engaged are in the areas of metaphysics, language, epistemology, and literary criticism.

 Summary

-The story unfolds as a first-person narrative and contains many references (see below) to real people, locations, literary works and philosophical concepts, besides some fictional or ambiguous ones.
+The reportage unfolds as a first-person narrative and contains many references (see below) to real people, locations, literary works and philosophical concepts, besides some fictional or ambiguous ones.
 It is divided into two parts and a postscript.
 Events and facts are revealed roughly in the order that the narrator becomes aware of them or their relevance.
 The timing of events in Borges's story is approximately from 1935 to 1947; the plot concerns events going back as far as the early 17th century and culminating in the postscript, set in 1947.